Vueling: 2010 onwards

-In March 2017, Vueling cancelled its route from Barcelona to Frankfurt Airport.
+In March 2017, Vueling canceled its route from Barcelona to Frankfurt Airport.

 On 29 December 2017, it was announced that IAG would acquire Austrian airline Niki as a subsidiary for Vueling.
 However, Niki was later acquired by Niki Lauda, the owner of Laudamotion, with investment from Ryanair.
 A few months after losing the bid for Niki, IAG instead established Anisec Luftfahrt as a subsidiary of Vueling, operating as LEVEL, using four former Niki aircraft that had not been purchased by rival Lufthansa (and leased to Lauda).

-In 2020, Vueling announced new routes linking Paris, France and Dubrovnik, Croatia and Seville, Spain and Marrakech, Morocco.
+In 2020, Vueling announced new routes linking Paris, France to Dubrovnik, Croatia and Seville, Spain to Marrakech, Morocco.
+Subsequently in December 2024, Vueling announced that the airline will launch flights between Florence and Brussels in April 2025 using their Airbus A319 aircraft.

+On July 23, 2025, a group of 52 Jewish teenagers and their chaperone were removed from Vueling Airlines flight 8166 (Valencia-Paris Orly) before departure.
+The incident gave rise to a number of complaints that accused the airline of engaging in antisemitic behaviour.
+Officials from the French government requested an explanation from the airline, and several Jewish advocacy groups expressed their concerns.
+The United States Department of State called for a complete investigation of the events.
+In an unsubstantiated statement, Amichai Chikli, Israel's minister for Diaspora Affairs and Combating Antisemitism, claimed the Vueling crew had said "Israel is a terrorist state", and attributed the incident to "Hamas's campaign of lies".
+However, Vueling has consistently denied all allegations of antisemitism, arguing that it was the persistent and highly disruptive behavior of the group that ultimately led to their removal, as their actions constituted a serious threat to the aircraft's safety equipment.
+After several warnings from the crew were disregarded, the pilot ordered the group's forced disembarkation to guarantee the flight's safety.
+Spain's Civil Guard, who assisted with the disembarkation, said that the passengers who were removed were French nationals, and that it was not aware of the group's religious affiliation.
+Following a comprehensive investigation of the incident, the Spanish Aviation Safety and Security Agency later concluded that the airline had acted reasonably and in accordance with the official regulations, without any evidence of antisemitic motivations.

 Corporate affairs

 Business trends

-The key trends for Vueling over recent years are shown below (as at year ending 31 December):
+The key trends for Vueling are shown below (as at year ending 31 December):